Photonico/Photonica/README.md

 ## More information

-* These themes is open source via  [GitHub Repository](https://github.com/ConAntares/Photonica/).
+* Photonica is open source via  [GitHub Repository](https://github.com/ConAntares/Photonica/).
 I will feel happy if someone can develop his themes based on Photonica.

 ## License